 Gary Danko ($$$$)

-A designated member of Relais & Château since 2002, Chef Gary Danko's eponymous restaurant is one of the best in the city.
-In the kitchen, he combines the best seasonal ingredients in thoughtful inventive ways, using meticulous classic technique to create well-balanced flavours.
-His dishes are well thought out and crafted with the finest ingredients.
+A designated member of Relais & Château since 2002, Restaurant Gary Danko is one of the finest in the city.
+The best seasonal ingredients are used in thoughtful inventive ways, using meticulous classic techniques to create well-balanced flavours.
 Everything is fresh, sophisticated and refined.

 Where to sleep ?